Kelvino8860/MineSweeper/README.md

 cannot possibly contain a bomb.
 If the player loses by clicking a bomb, display all the numeric values as well as the bomb positions.
 If the player succeeds in clicking all the panels except those containing bombs, the player wins and you should display a congratulatory message.
-Figure 15-44 shows the progression of a typical game.
+The images shows the progression of a typical game.
 In the first screen, the user has clicked a panel, and the display indicates that no adjacent cells contain a bomb.
 In the second screen, the user has clicked a second panel, and the display indicates that one adjacent cell contains a bomb.
 In the last screen, the user has